 - Pressure cooker or large pot (for boiling)

-- Large pot (for frying)
+- Large heavy-bottomed pot or wok (for frying)

 Ingredients